Updated: Nov 1

 The guard horses became aware of my closeness and the dark gray horse started to nicker and bob his head, looking right at me.
 Without considering how it must look to others, I nickered back and bobbed my head right back at him.
 We had started a little conversation!
 He would nicker and stare, I would nicker and look down so as not to appear threatening, all the while each of us taking careful steps towards each other.

-The start of our "conversation"
+The start of our conversation

 I got closer and closer until I was just a few feet away from the herd, and after a few moments they seemed comfortable with my being that close.
 And just like that, the guard horses and a light gray mare took a few tentative steps towards me, their curiosity getting the best of them I suppose!
 They were probably amused and somewhat befuddled by this strange human that nickered at them!

-Reaching across the gap to become friends
+Bridging the gap to become friends.

 I stood completely still and felt a wave of calmness and acceptance as I was surrounded by the wild horses, they were allowing me to be a part of their herd.
 The light gray horse even stretched out her neck towards me, and I responded by putting my hand on her nose.
 I was moved to tears when she nudged my hat with her velvety soft nose.

-Close up of my special new friend
+Close up of my new friend.

 I have had the good fortune of having a special connection with animals for most of my life.
 I clucked to the new baby chicks on my grandparents farm, mimicking the mother hen's way of talking to her babies.
 They responded to me and eventually I could call them to me from across the yard.
 I often whinnied to horses from the fence of their pasture, only to have them come up to me so I could feed them an apple.
 So my "talking to the animals" started a long time ago!
 But this encounter with the wild horses was incredibly special, a moment that I will never forget.
 Perhaps because of my life long love of horses, or because I was accepted into this wild herd for a few incredible moments, I will forever treasure my encounter with the wild horses of Shannon County.